 When businesses plan their strategies, they may decide to compete in many different ways.
 The two main ways to compete are through price and nonprice competition.
 Price competition is a type of rivalry between or among businesses that focuses on the use of price to attract scarce customer dollars.
 This type of competition is successful because customers are often interested in getting goods and services at the most reasonable prices.
 In addition, if the price of a product is lowered, more customers are likely to purchase it, which can ultimately result in more income for the business.
-It's a situation where everyone wins- customers get more for their money, and businesses get more income.
+It's a situation where everyone wins-customers get more for their money, and businesses get more income.
 Here are a few forms of price competition that businesses use to attract customers:

 Discount coupons.
 How often do you pick one pizza joint over another because you have a coupon for "buy one pizza, get another for half price"?
 Many restaurants regularly offer special discount coupons on selected food items.
 The coupons encourage customers to buy where they can get the most for their money.
-Coupons are common in a lot of businesses, including supermarkets, oil-change shops, and dry cleaners.
+Coupons are common in a lot of businesses, including supermarkets, oil change shops, and dry cleaners.

 Special sales.
-Do you regularly search the newspaper for advertised sales before shopping for a new pair of shoes?
+Do you regularly search for advertised sales before shopping for a new pair of shoes?
 Many businesses run sales throughout the year to attract customers looking for good prices.
 Think of all the sales that businesses use.
-There are back-to-school sales, Columbus Day sales, President's Day sales, and many more.
-Payless ShoeSource stores even have a BOGO sale, as in buy one pair, get one pair at half price!
+There are back-to-school sales, Memorial Day sales, BOGO sales, Presidents' Day sales, and many more.